UmaMaheshAdabala/K8s/README.md

 - etcd is a key value pair data in which all the data required to managet the different nodes in a cluster is stored.
 - It enable logs to the nodes to disable conflicts with the multiple master in a cluster.
+- It also acts as a backup

 ### Scheduler

 - It is responsible for distributing the work or containers b/w nodes.
+- Basically the API Server decides the action and the Scheduler performs the action.

 ### Controllers